 The last and by far the most vital criterion in selecting a wife is that of thinking in terms of the children that the marriage will produce.
 While marriage has other purposes, as we have seen, the most essential function of the husband and wife is procreation.
-Only a woman, therefore, who is capable of bearing children, who is not classed as an \mathcal{PPP} (previously divorced because of failure to give birth), who is not too old to become a mother and who is generally worthy of having offspring, should be considered by a man in choosing his partner.
-117

-Feeling that unless the home is built upon firm foundations, the children will not be of the proper type, the rabbis mention the various effects of overlooking the aforementioned criteria in picking a spouse.
-We learn that intermarriage produces stubborn, rebellious and wayward sons, \$118 marriage for beauty alone, since it is only for sexual gratification, begets "strange children; \$119 and for money alone results in disreputable offspring.
-129 On the other hand, when a man exercises caution in counting the daughter of a good family, he may rest assured that his children will be fine, upstanding citizens.
+Only a woman, therefore, who is capable of bearing children, who is not classed as an $\mathcal{PPP}(\mathcal{P})$ (previously divorced because of failure to give birth), who is not too old to become a mother and who is generally worthy of having offspring, should be considered by a man in choosing his partner.117 fects of overlooking the aforementioned criteria in picking a spouse.
+We learn that intermarriage produces stubborn, rebellious and wayward sons,118 marriage for beauty alone, since it is only for sexual gratification, begets "strange children;"119 and for money alone results in disreputable offspring.120 On the other hand, when a man exercises caution in counting the daughter of a good family, he may rest assured that his children will be fine, upstanding citizens.
 For example, entering wedlock with a girl of scholarly background, a youth will have scholarly children.
-If he does not live long enough to teach them himself, the proper type of wife will see to it that they are well schooled even after his death.
-121
+If he does not live long enough to teach them himself, the proper type of wife will see to it that they are well schooled even after his death.121